Au Pairing in the UK during Coronavirus with Sarah W.

 The shots I’ve taken of this beautiful city whilst under lockdown are a sight to see.
 Perhaps we will never be able to see it like this again.
 It’s just like something you see out of a movie, one of the biggest cities in this world is deserted and looks like an old European city – so clean, fresh and peaceful.
 The positive experience can outweigh the negative and I’m slowly learning to be mindful of the life I am living in now and to find balance for my own mental health.

 Want to see London in less trying times?
-Get started today as soon as borders re-open!
+Get started today!